 This measurement tool which I described above is very powerful and helpful if elders of today’s society want to use.
 For instance it has the ability to link the forest fires and droughts in California to the Hollywood industry which cultivates immorality in the minds of billions worldwide.

-I found it very awesome shortcut to reach such a big conclusions on causes of collapse of societies and civilizations by just reading 50 verses of the Quran, whereas someone else might need to read -for example- six big volumes of Gibbon’s History of the Decline and Fall of the Roman Empire to reach to the same conclusion.
+I found it very awesome shortcut to reach such a big conclusions on causes of collapse of societies and civilizations by just reading 50 verses of the Quran, whereas someone else might need to read -for example- six big volumes of Gibbon’s History of the Decline and Fall of the Roman Empire to reach to a small set of these conclusion, perhaps mixed with a bigger set of wrong conclusions.